 You can't have a system of justice in this country where the Clintons get to skate and other people like General Petraeus, who did something far less severe, of course, is then given a misdemeanor conviction.

-So I I think there's this gonna be one of those things that we keep in the back of our minds as we head towards November that the American people recognize that there's a different standard and do they want to reward Hillary Clinton to become the next president based on a different set of rules.
+So I think it's going to be one of those things that we keep in the back of our minds as we head towards November, that the American people recognize that there's a different standard and do they want to reward Hillary Clinton to become the next president based on a different set of rules.

 Jessica, appreciate it.